owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

 1. Convert the hard-coded queries to generate random values using `System.Random
    <http://hackage.haskell.org/package/random-1.1/docs/System-Random.html>`_.
-1. Convert the hard-coded or random-generated query results to use a real database, e.g. PostgreSQL or MySQL.
+1. One to save for for a rainy day: Convert the hard-coded or random-generated query results to use a real database, e.g. PostgreSQL or MySQL.
 Haskell has many options for working with relational databases.

 Digging Deeper
 --------------